 At Philia, we believe that empowerment comes by speaking up and speaking out.
 Therefore, it was clear to us that a talk on female leadership in conflict zones needs to include female speakers, who live in conflict and post-conflict zones.

 On September 6th, 2017 we hosted a talk on this topic at the newly opened Mindspace co-working space at Krausenstrasse in Berlin.
-Apart from ourselves, Tanja and Nicole, we invited Tania Arias Edries from Afghanistan and Marmee Yakubu from Northern Nigeria as guest speakers.
+We invited Tania Arias Edries from Afghanistan and Marmee Yakubu from Northern Nigeria as guest speakers.
 Since neither of them was able to travel to Europe for the talk, we got creative and decided to phone them in via Skype.
-Apart from our general introduction of the topic, the two women provided first hand insights on:
+Apart from our general introduction of the topic, the two women provided first-hand insights on:

 When it comes to feminism, Marmee and Tania agree that it is a controversial topic which is often misunderstood.
 Therefore, both men and women need more education on what feminism and equal rights mean in practice.
 In Afghanistan, there are nowadays quite a lot of organisations that support feminism.

 There has been progress on female empowerment in both countries.
 Afghanistan has a number of female MPs and ministers that lead the country and thousands of female entrepreneurs that make a change in their country.
-Also Nigeria has seen an increase in women in parliament and has produced influencial female figures such as writer Chimananda Achebe.
+Also, Nigeria has seen an increase in women in parliament and has produced influential female figures such as writer Chimananda Achebe.